pyrometheus/pyrometheus/doc/index.rst

 Pyrometheus is a code generator for chemical mechanisms, based on :ref:`cantera <cantera:sec-cython-documentation>`.

-Here’s an example, to give you an impression:
+Here’s an example to give you an impression:

 .. code-block:: python